A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Causal Inference and Influence Functions

-which is estimable from observational data.
-Here, $t^*$ is the specific intervention of interest (\textit{e.g.}, $t^*=1$).
-One may use a regression to approximate the integral in Eq.~\eqref{eq:ident}, and plug-in estimators $\hat Q$ (\textit{e.g.}, NNs) can be used for estimating the ATE as:
+One may use a regression to approximate the integral in Eq.~\ref{eq:ident apd}, and indeed, plug-in estimators $\hat Q$ can be used for estimating the ATE as:

-We use the $\hat{\mbox{hat}}$ notation to designate an estimated (rather than true population) quantity.
-In the simplest case, we may use a linear or logistic regression, depending on whether the outcome is continuous or binary.
+We use the circumflex/hat ($\hat{.}$) notation to designate an estimated (rather than true/population) quantity.
+In the simplest case, we may use a linear or logistic regression for the estimator $\hat{Q}$, depending on whether the outcome is continuous or binary.
 Unfortunately, if one imagines the true joint distribution to fall somewhere within an infinite set of possible distributions, we deliberately handicap ourselves by using a family of linear models because such a family is unlikely to contain the truth.
-The consequences of such model misspecification can be severe, and results in biased estimates \cite{Vowels2021}.
-In other words, no matter how much data we collect, our estimate will converge to the wrong quantity, necessarily resulting in a false positive rate which converges to 100\%.
+The consequences of such model misspecification can be severe, and results in biased estimates \citep{Vowels2021, vanderLaan2011}.
+In other words, no matter how much data we collect, our estimate will converge to the incorrect value, and this results in a false positive rate which converges to 100\%.
+This clearly affects the interpretability and reliability of null-hypothesis tests.
 Furthermore, even with correct specification of our plug-in estimators, our models are unlikely to be `targeted' to the desired estimand, because they often estimate quantities superfluous to the estimand but necessary for the plug-in estimator (\textit{e.g.}, other relevant factors or statistics of the joint distribution).
 As a result, in many cases there exist opportunities to reduce residual bias using what are known as \textit{influence functions}.